Digital Media Applications

 Over the course of three years, you will develop into a digital maker, equipped with creative problem-solving skills and an in-depth understanding of well-established and emergent technologies.

-The Creative Computing degree is designed to progressively build competence across both skill-based technologies and creative problem solving.
+The Creative Computing degree is designed to progressively build competence across both skill-based technologies and creative problem-solving.
 The modules are intertwined and provide both theoretical and practice-based learning opportunities, building confidence as you progress.
 Don't worry if some of these concepts are new to you - you will be supported by your tutors along the way, helping to prepare you for rewarding professional employment when you graduate.

 This module helps you to become more familiar and confident with technology.
-As well as learning the creative software and photography skills, it will allow you to explore a creative subject of your choice and give you essential time management and research skills.
+As well as learning creative software and photography skills, it will allow you to explore a creative subject of your choice and give you essential time management and research skills.

 Creative Methods